Thank you for your response

 |Description||Point of taxation|

-Suppose the buyer paid a gross booking amount of Rs.10 lacs before 1st April 2019.
-The developer paid GST of Rs.1.2 lakhs (12% of Rs.10 lacs) on the booking amount.
-In this case, a developer can make a tax adjustment of Rs.1.2 lakhs at the time of cancellation provided the entire amount is refunded to the buyer on are before Sept 2019.
+Suppose the buyer paid a gross booking amount of Rs.10 lakhs before 1st April 2019.
+The developer paid GST of Rs.1.2 lakhs (12% of Rs.10 lakhs) on the booking amount.
+In this case, a developer can make a tax adjustment of Rs.1.2 lakhs at the time of cancellation provided the entire amount is refunded to the buyer on or before September 2019.